Jump to content

 Swing bridge at the winter harbor

-The last section of the riverbank, Victor Hugo Ufer, stretches from the swing bridge just behind Malakoff Passage to the railway bridge.
-From Stresemann Ufer, walkers must first pass the cultural center and cross the small pedestrian bridge to reach the pier.
-This is where Victor Hugo Ufer begins, often referred to simply as Mainz's winter harbor.
+The final section of the riverfront, the Victor-Hugo-Ufer, stretches from the swing bridge just past the Malakoff Passage to the railway bridge.
+Starting from the Stresemann-Ufer, pedestrians must first walk past the cultural center and cross the small pedestrian bridge to reach the pier.
+This is where the Victor-Hugo-Ufer begins, often simply referred to as Mainz’s Winter Harbor.

-The beer garden at the tip of the pier is a popular meeting place for Mainz residents.
-From here, it's worth taking a look in all directions: Theodor-Heuss-Brücke, Maaraue, and the Main estuary are all visible.
+The beer garden at the tip of the pier is a popular gathering spot for Mainz residents.
+From here, the view in every direction is worth taking in: the Theodor-Heuss Bridge, the Maaraue, and the mouth of the Main River are all visible.

 Strollers at the winter harbor